Mitch-Tran8/Android-Studio-Minigames/Phase2/GameCenter/app/src/main/java/phase1/README.md

    an AI whose moves are selected using random choice by selecting two random integers.
 The genius mode implements a minimax algorithm that calculates the best move for the AI.
 Select your mode of choice.
+- once you've won three of the five rounds, click on another tile to update the scoreboard and for a game over message to be displayed.

 -  Under the two player mode, you have the option of playing connect 3 or connect 4 (Tic-Tac-Toe on a 5x5 board and you must get 4 in a row.)
 Select the connect game of your choice.